 Lynne Brindley is Chairman of Ofcom's Nations Committee, a member of the Content Board, and sits on the Remuneration Committee and the Nominations Committee.

-Following research in neuroscience, Andrew started his media career in the independent sector before working with both Granada TV and the BBC to produce software products alongside television.
-He was a producer on Horizon, Editor of BBC2’s The Net and produced BBC Television’s 60th Anniversary film (wrongly) titled ‘Television is Dead’.
-In 1998 he founded Illumina Digital, one of the UK’s most successful multiplatform producers, winning 4 BAFTAs and over 40 national and international awards before being acquired by All3Media in 2008.
+Following research in neuroscience, Andrew started his media career in the independent sector working with both Granada TV and the BBC to produce software products alongside television programmes.
+He was a producer on Horizon, Editor of BBC2’s The Net and produced BBC Television’s 60th Anniversary film titled ‘Television is Dead'.
+Whether this was wrong or premature remains to be seen.
+In 1998 he founded Illumina Digital, one of the UK’s most successful digital media producers, winning 4 BAFTAs and over 40 national and international awards before being acquired by All3Media in 2008.
+He went on to found DLS, a digital health company that has worked with the NHS to develop new online services for self-care and he continues to advise companies seeking to bring creative technology to bear in the areas of health and assisted living.

 Andrew has been a board member of PACT and Skillset, the creative media industry bodies for producers and skills development respectively, and has advised institutions including the DCMS, British Library, National Theatre, BFI, Welsh Assembly Government, BAFTA and the Arts Council on the development of their digital strategies as well as working with commercial partners in the media, communication, educational and health sectors to design and deliver digital products and services.

 He served as member of the Ministerial Steering Board on behalf of the DCMS/BIS for The Digital Britain Report, was a member of the design group or the 14-19 Diploma in Creative Media and represented BIS at the 2009 UK/China Internet Forum in Beijing.
 In 2009/10 he was Visiting Professor of Digital Media at University College Falmouth, having previously taught on the Masters programmes at INA (Paris) and the RCA (London).
-Andrew lives in London and on the Isle of Mull, with his wife, Dr Tilly Blyth, Keeper of Engineering and Technology at the Science Museum, and their three daughters.
+Andrew lives in London with his wife, Dr Tilly Blyth, Principal Curator at the Science Museum, and their three daughters.
 Andrew Chitty is the Content Board member for England.

 Professor in Cultural Policy, Centre for Cultural Policy Research, University of Glasgow; Visiting Professor in the Department of Media and Communications, London School of Economics and Political Science; Deputy Director, CREATe, RCUK Centre for Copyright and New Business Models in the Creative Economy.